-This bright, appealing grammar worksheet is an excellent way to practise and revise root words in KS2 and word families in KS2.
-This root words worksheet is divided into five sections: understand, challenge, test, explain and apply.
+This bright, appealing grammar worksheet is an excellent way to practise and revise root words and word families in Key Stage 2.
+This worksheet is divided into five sections: understand, challenge, test, explain and apply.

 Write the root word next to each example.
 Create new words by adding prefixes or suffixes to root words.